ZIZO17z/flow-music-keeper/README.md

+"myMusicPlayer.musicDirectory": "choose whereever place in your pc you want" after installing the .vsfx file you must go to your settings.json using ctrl+shift+p then choose settings.json after that add the line of code above

 Flow Keeper (My Local Music Player)
 Flow Keeper is a Visual Studio Code extension that adds a music player directly into your sidebar.
 It's designed to help you stay in the "flow state" by playing music from your local computer without ever having to leave your editor.